Schema Therapy for Children and Adolescents (ST-CA)

 Workshop 3 & 4 in ST-CA with Focus on Parents & Schema-Coaching, Case Conceptualization, and Play Therapy (2+2 days)

-This workshop builds upon the content of the WS 1.
-Participation in WS 1 is a prerequisite for this immersion workshop.
-After a brief connection with the content of WS 1, the focus will be on the features of working with parents (“Schema Coaching for Parents”), including psychoeducation, work with chairs, mode flash cards, internal dialogue and imagery.
+This workshop builds upon the content of the WS 1 & 2.
+Participation in WS 1 & W2 are a prerequisite for this immersion workshop.
+After a brief connection with the content of WS 1 & 2, the focus will be on the features of working with parents (“Schema Coaching for Parents”), including psychoeducation, work with chairs, mode flash cards, internal dialogue and imagery.

 Another goal of this workshop is to apply the schematic therapeutic approaches to participants’ own cases.
 After the case presentation in the plenary, participants work in small groups, using the schema therapeutic case conceptualisation and treatment plan for this patient and their family.
 Based on already implemented schematic therapeutic treatment, techniques progress and problems in the interventions that have been applied are discussed.
 In the last unit participants will learn, how to work with the “Inner House”, and to follow the schema therapeutic approaches in the context of Play Therapy (preschool and primary school age).
 In particular, the content and methods are: